bsidenet/bsidenet/README.md

 - 💞️ I’m looking to collaborate on some of my projects
 - 📫 How to reach me: www.bsidenet.com
 - 😄 Pronouns: Ricardo
 - ⚡ Fun fact: Have to look for some facts about me.
-There is some...
+There are some...

 <!---
 bsidenet/bsidenet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.